goxofy/generate_wb_short_link/README.md

-Short Your URL With WB.
+Shorten Your URL With WB.